h8d13/HayDay/README.md

                                 x, y = point
-                                pag.moveTo(cx+35,cy-20, duration=1) # Add slight offset to make sure we drag low enough for planting to begin steps = 50
+                                pag.moveTo(cx+35,cy-20, duration=1) # Make sure we drag low enough for planting to begin steps = 50
                                 for i in range(steps):
                                     if self.paused: